5 Steps to a More Creative You

 While Ken Bain and Adam Grant focus more on innovators and achievers across multiple domains, Scott Barry Kaufman and Carolyn Gregoire look more closely at artistic creativity and find that many pioneers in this realm hear the siren’s call of solitude, feel emotions and sensations deeply, and aren’t afraid to do the hard work of self-inquiry.
 Rather than review their ideas on this work, I’ll leave you with some fantastic quotes:

-STEP 3: But Also Be Playful & Open to Experience
+Step #3: But Also Be Playful and Open to Experience

 The personality trait most tied to creativity is that of Openness to Experience, summed up by a willingness to try new foods, music, entertainment, modes of thinking.
 Kaufman and Gregoire identify three forms this openness to experience can take: